 A copy of the pertinent section of enacted legislation is enclosed for your information (Appendix III).
-A copy of the public notice of this proposed amendment, which was given in the New York State Register on March 29, 2023, is also enclosed for your information (Appendix IV).
+A copy of the public notice of this proposed amendment, which is given in the New York State Register on February 21, 2024, is also enclosed for your information (Appendix IV).
 In addition, responses to the five standard funding questions are also enclosed (Appendix V).